Amarthgul/PersonalCodes/DeviantData/README.md

 This folder contains:

-    A sexagesimal caculation
+    '''A sexagesimal caculation'''

-    A Hex-Dec convert
+    '''ColorConvert.py: A Hex-Dec convert'''